Confidence-Calibrated Face and Kinship Verification: Our Approach

-Note that face or kinship verification is a binary decision problem.
-Hence, the probabilistic confidence $c$ for a prediction $g$ based on Eq.
-(1) should be greater or equal to 0.5.
-As such, the confidence measure $c(s,\tau)$ on the prediction $g$ can be written by:
+Note that face or kinship verification task is a binary decision problem.
+Hence, the probabilistic confidence $c$ for a prediction $g(s,\tau)$ based on Eq. \eqref{equation 2} should be greater than or equal to 0.5.
+Then we apply an affine transformation to $\varphi(s,\tau)$ to obtain $c(s,\tau)$:

-As shown in Fig. 2, if $s$ takes the value farther away from $\tau$ (e.g., $s=s_2$), the predictive confidence $c$ becomes much higher (e.g., $c=c_2$).
-On the contrary, if the value of $s$ is closer to $\tau$ (e.g., $s=s_1$), the confidence $c$ becomes lower (e.g., $c=c_1$), indicating the more likely the model makes incorrect predictions.
-So far, we have propose a flexible confidence measure that can be directly applied to any off-the-shelf verification models to yield a probabilistic estimation of prediction confidence.
+As shown in Fig. \ref{Fig2}, if $s$ takes a value further away from $\tau$ (e.g., $s=s_2$), the prediction confidence $c$ becomes much higher (e.g., $c=c_2$).
+On the contrary, if the value of $s$ is closer to $\tau$ (e.g., $s=s_1$), the confidence $c$ decreases (e.g., $c=c_1$), indicating the more likely the model makes incorrect predictions.
+So far, we have proposed a flexible confidence measure that can be directly applied to any off-the-shelf verification models to yield a probabilistic estimation of prediction confidence.